Improve Large Language Model Systems with User Logs: Methodology

 \section{Methodology}

 In this section, we describe the UNO (\textbf{U}ser log-drive\textbf{N} \textbf{O}ptimization) framework in detail.
 UNO aims to enable autonomous, continual learning for LLMs by leveraging raw user logs.
-We first introduce the task and define the notations, then provide an overview of UNO, and finally describe the complete workflow, including preprocessing, training, and test-time generation.
+We first introduce the task and define the notations, then provide an overview of UNO, and describe the complete workflow (preprocessing, training, and inference).